Danielle Woodhouse

-Danielle Woodhouse OAM (born 23 January 1969 in Perth) is an Australian water polo player from the gold medal squad of the 2000 Summer Olympics.
+Danielle Woodhouse OAM (born 23 January 1969) is an Australian former water polo player from the gold medal squad of the 2000 Summer Olympics.
 She is the sister of Bridgette Ireland (Gusterson) who was captain of the 2000 Olympic Team.
 Along with Liz Weekes, Woodhouse was the goal keeper for the Australian team in 2000.
 Danielle is a Sports Physiotherapist working with elite water polo players residing in Perth with her husband and 2 children.